Speedy robotics makes magnet placement 60 times faster

 A labour-intensive process to position powerful permanent magnets onto large generators for offshore wind has been made 60 times faster by automation experts at the University of Sheffield AMRC, cutting down the cycle time from one hour to just 55 seconds for each magnet.

-Magnetic gear technology company Magnomatics wants to explore how robotic technologies can optimise the manufacturing process and drive big productivity improvements for its wind turbine generators, which form part of its Pseudo Direct Drive (PDD) generator technology portfolio.
+Magnetic gear technology company Magnomatics wants to explore how robotic technologies can optimise the manufacturing process and drive big productivity improvements for its wind turbine generators, which form part of its pseudo direct drive (PDD) generator technology portfolio.

 The Sheffield-based company teamed up with engineers at the AMRC’s Factory 2050 to automate its current manual process which involves operators painstakingly placing 204 large magnets - each weighing 18kg and capable of generating a magnetic force of up to 3kN - using jigs and lead screws to carefully slide the magnets into position, taking up to an hour for each magnet.
 The ROBOMAG project, led by FEMM Hub Researcher Dr Alexei Winter, uses cutting edge robotics technology to hugely speed up the process - taking less than a minute to place a magnet.

-Dr Winter said: “By creating a practical demonstration of robotic magnet placement we’re able to show the huge gains to be made by Magnomatics, namely reducing the time it takes to position each magnet from nearly an hour to just 55 seconds – and there is potential to reduce the time even further.
+Dr Winter said, “By creating a practical demonstration of robotic magnet placement we’re able to show the huge gains to be made by Magnomatics, namely reducing the time it takes to position each magnet from nearly an hour to just 55 seconds - and there is potential to reduce the time even further.
 What this project does is allow Magnomatics to better understand how the process can be automated in the future to facilitate the growth of their wind turbine generator manufacture.”

-Dave Latimer, chief executive of Magnomatics, said with the AMRC’s long history of working with leading companies to provide advanced manufacturing and process solutions, the decision to work with the research centre has proven to be a good one.
+Dave Latimer, Chief Executive of Magnomatics, said with the AMRC’s long history of working with leading companies to provide advanced manufacturing and process solutions, the decision to work with the research centre has proven to be a good one.

-He said: “We are delighted with the outcome of this project.
+“We are delighted with the outcome of this project.
 It is just one element of a series of developments all aimed at manufacturing large direct drive generators for wind here in the UK.
 This project places Magnomatics on the right track to develop bigger generators and attract big offshore wind OEMs to Sheffield and the UK.”

 Magnomatics, a University of Sheffield spin-out, was one of seven companies to win funding last year from the Offshore Wind Growth Partnership (OWGP) in a call for projects developing advanced manufacturing solutions to improve competitiveness in the offshore wind supply chain.
 ROBOMAG is specifically aimed at helping solve the challenge of placing large permanent magnets on a generator hub.

 The UK is the world leader in offshore wind, with more installed capacity than any other country.
-Already, offshore wind powers the equivalent of 4.5 million homes annually and the government has pledged to power every home in the UK with electricity from offshore wind by 2030, making it a cornerstone of its Ten Point Plan for a green industrial revolution to encourage private investment and double jobs in the sector.
+Already, offshore wind powers the equivalent of 4.5 million homes annually and the government has pledged to power every home in the UK with electricity from offshore wind by 2030, making it a cornerstone of its ten point plan for a green industrial revolution to encourage private investment and double jobs in the sector.

 Magnomatics is currently involved in implementing the next stage of scaling-up for offshore wind with a large industrial development partner, scaling up to 5MW or greater for the next step towards a >15MW machine.